furryboffin/obagg/README.md

 can manage it's own failures, but anything more terminal can be passed back as an error which can then be handled by the main thread.

-- More unit tests should be added for the various helper functions.

 - Unit tests for the consumers can be added as well as the aggregator.

 - Errors could be improved by using custom Error enums and converting all other